John-Abbott-College/SN1-Notes/Practice_questions/09_Practice_lists.md

     num_districts = len(candidate1_list)

-    wins1 = 0
-    wins2 = 0
+    wins1, wins2 = 0, 0

-    # Method 1 (you can also use zip)
-    for i in range(len(candidate1_list)):
+    for i,vote1and2 in enumerate(zip(candidate1_list,candidate2_list)):
+        vote1, vote2 = vote1and2 # unpacking tuple
-        if candidate1_list[i] > candidate2_list[i]:
+        if vote1 > vote2:
             print(f"Won by 🚩 in District {i+1}")
             wins1 += 1
-        elif candidate2_list[i] > candidate1_list[i]:
+        elif vote2 > vote1:
             wins2 += 1
             print(f"Won by 🏳️ in District {i+1}")
         else:
             print(f"Draw in District {i+1}")

-    """
-    In the case of the US elections:
-    Because it is a bi-party electoral system, to win the presidential elections, a candidate must win more than half the electoral districts seats.
-    If neither candidate gets a majority of the 538 electoral votes, the election for President is decided in the House of Representatives, with each state delegation having one vote.
-A majority of states (26) is needed to win.
-    Senators would elect the Vice-President, with each Senator having a vote.
-A majority of Senators (51) is needed to win.
-    """
+    # Moment of truth...
-    if wins1 > num_districts //2 + 1 : # we can't have half of district
+    if wins1 > wins2 :
         print("🚩🚩🚩🚩Candidate 1 won the elections! 🚩🚩🚩🚩")
-    elif wins2 > num_districts//2 +1 :
+    elif wins2 > wins1 :
         print("🏳️🏳️🏳️🏳️ Candidate 2 won the elections! 🏳️🏳️🏳️🏳️")
     else:
+        #There needs to be a third option in case of a draw
         print("😱😱😱 No winner!
-Caos time!!! 😱😱😱")
+Chaos time!!! 😱😱😱")
-        print("Actually, the election for President now have to be decided in the House of Representatives by the delegates \nof each state")

 ```